Spore (2008 video game): Spinoffs

 A spinoff for Facebook was released, titled Spore Islands.
 The gameplay was similar to games such as Dragon City, and reviews of the game were not high, with Gamezebo rating it 2/5 stars.
 A web-based 2D version of the Spore Creature Creator for Adobe Flash was released.

 Other media

 Merchandising

 There is an iTunes-style "Spore Store" built into the game, allowing players to purchase external Spore licensed merchandise, such as t-shirts, posters, and future Spore expansion packs.
 There are also plans for the creation of a type of Spore collectible card game based on the Sporepedia cards of the creatures, buildings, vehicles, and planets that have been created by the players.
 There are also indications of plans for the creation of customized creature figurines; some of those who designed their own creatures at E3 2006 later received 3D printed models of the creatures they created.
 On December 18, 2008, it was announced that players could now turn their creations into 3D sculptures using Z Corporations 3D printing technology.

-The Spore Store also allows people to put their creatures on items such as T-shirts, mugs, and stickers.
+The Spore Store on Zazzle also allows people to put their creatures on items such as T-shirts, mugs, and stickers.
 The Spore team worked with a comic creation software company to offer comic book versions of players' "Spore stories".
 Comic books with stylized pictures of various creatures, some whose creation has been shown in various presentations, can be seen on the walls of the Spore team's office.
-The utility was revealed at the Comic-Con International: San Diego on July 24, 2008, as the Spore Comic Creator, which would utilize MashOn.com and its e-card software.Spore: Galactic Edition, a special edition of the game; includes a Making of Spore DVD video, How to Build a Better Being DVD video by National Geographic Channel, The Art of Spore hardback mini-book, a fold-out Spore poster and a 100-page Galactic Handbook published by Prima Games.
+The utility was revealed at San Diego Comic-Con on July 24, 2008, as the Spore Comic Creator, which would utilize MashOn.com and its e-card software.Spore: Galactic Edition, a special edition of the game; includes a Making of Spore DVD video, How to Build a Better Being DVD video by National Geographic Channel, The Art of Spore hardback mini-book, a fold-out Spore poster and a 100-page Galactic Handbook published by Prima Games.